teivah/100-go-mistakes/docs/index.md

 ### Not using the functional options pattern (#11)

+???+ info "TL;DR"

-**TL;DR**: To handle options conveniently and in an API-friendly manner, use the functional options pattern.
+    To handle options conveniently and in an API-friendly manner, use the functional options pattern.

 Although there are different implementations with minor variations, the main idea is as follows:
 * An unexported struct holds the configuration: options.